Contentstack-Solutions/python-assets-tricks/README.md

  * Write to a CSV report file
  * Update unused asset in Contentstack with a tag

-2. Move Assets between folders - `moveAssetsBetweenFolders.py`
+2. Move assets between folders - `moveAssetsBetweenFolders.py`

 You can run the script once to see uid's of all folders.
 Then define the source and destination uid's in the script - and run again.

+3. Bulk create assets and publish them - `bulkCreateAndPublishAssets.py`

+Reads files from a folder and attempts to upload all of them to Contentstack and then publish them.
+You can specify a folder uid where you want to upload - Set to None if you want to upload to the root folder.
+Comment out comment if you don't want to publish asset right after uploading.